Kandru/cs2-challenges/README.md

 This plugin allow to create Challenges for players.
 Challenges are tasks a player has to achieve in a given amount of time (e.g. daily, weekly, monthly).
 Each task can be defined around an event that happens in the game.
 For example, when a user kills somebody, you can create a Challenge that counts how many times this has happened with a headshot at a minimum distance of 15 meters.
 If it has happen 3 times, the player has the challenge finished successfully.
 Another CounterstrikeSharp plugin can then be notified to do something with it.
 This plugin only provides the interface for further actions after a challenge has been completed.
 It does not grant special items on its own.

+> [!PLEASE NOTE]
-Information: this is currently NOT ready for implementation by other plugins.
-DO NOT USE right now :)
+> This plugin is currently NOT ready for implementation by other plugins.
+DO NOT USE right now!
+Star this repository and look for updates.

 ## Documentation